 If you are interested in helping new babies, mothers and families to get started on a good life together, and reaping all the rewards of being paid to nurture them, consider being a postpartum doula!

 Candidates must also have recent experience caring for newborn babies (ages 0-3 months).
-We also LOVE and welcome Mother/Baby and NICU nurses!
+We LOVE and welcome Mother/Baby and NICU Nurses and Perinatal Technicians!

 Triangle Mothercare Postpartum Doulas

 A postpartum doula is trained to provide support and education for the mother, father, baby, and extended family during the first three months of the baby’s new life with them.
 (There are also ‘birth doulas’ who attend the laboring mother during delivery.)
 She is trained to recognize special needs and refer to appropriate resources.
 She is a teacher and source of information as she helps care for the new baby and nurture the family.
 She offers evidence-based information on newborn care, infant feeding (breast or bottle), mother care and coping skills for new parents.
 She helps with some of the tasks necessary to keep the family running smoothly during this busy time.
 She has been trained by Triangle Mothercare and DONA or CAPPA and has achieved (or may be working towards) certification by one of those professional organizations.
 Her expertise and non-judgmental support create a calm experience for the new family while encouraging them to develop their own parenting style.